The Face in the Frost

 John's son, Frank, believed a notebook existed that had his father's hand-drawn map and notes for a second book about Prospero and Roger Bacon, according to Brad Strickland.
-Frank and Brad toyed around with a sequel that would have been called The Voice from the Fog.
+In the mid-1990s Frank and Brad toyed around with a sequel that would have been called The Voice from the Fog.

 An unfinished manuscript entitled The Dolphin Cross, a sequel, was released in 2009.